Lepton Phenomenology of Stueckelberg Portal to Dark Sector: Abstract

 \section{Abstract}

-We propose an extension of the Standard Model (SM) with a $U_{A'}(1)$ gauge invariant Dark Sector connected to the SM via a new portal arising in the framework of dark photon $A'$ mass generation via Stueckelberg mechanism.
-This mechanism implies the existence of a scalar field $\sigma$, which is shift-transformed under this group and resembles an axion-like particle (ALP) widely addressed in the literature in different contexts.
-The effective dim=5 operators constructed of the covariant derivative of the $\sigma$ field generate flavor non-diagonal renormalizable couplings of both $\sigma$ and $A'$ to the SM fermions $\psi$.
-Contrary to the conventional kinetic mixing portal, in our scenario flavor diagonal $A'$-$\psi$ couplings are not proportional to the fermion charges.
+We propose an extension of the Standard Model (SM) with a $U_{A'}(1)$ gauge invariant dark dector connected to the SM via a new portal --- the Stueckelberg portal, arising in the framework of dark photon $A'$ mass generation via Stueckelberg mechanism.
+This portal opens through the effective dim=5 operators constructed from the covariant term of the auxiliary Stueckelberg scalar field $\sigma$ providing flavor non-diagonal renormalizable couplings of both $\sigma$ and $A'$ to the SM fermions $\psi$.
+The Stueckelberg scalar plays a role of Goldstone boson in the generation of mass of the Dark Photon.
+Contrary to the conventional kinetic mixing portal, in our scenario flavor diagonal $A'$-$\psi$ couplings are not proportional to the fermion charges and are, in general, flavor nondiagonal.
 These features drastically change the phenomenology of dark photon $A'$ relaxing or avoiding some previously established experimental constraints.
-We focus on the phenomenology of the described scenario of the Stueckelberg portal in the lepton sector and analyze the contribution of the dark sector fields $A'$ and $\sigma$ to the anomalous magnetic moment of muon $(g-2)_{\mu}$, Lepton Flavor Violating decays $l_{i}\to l_{k}\gamma$ and $\mu-e$ conversion in nuclei.
-We obtain limits on the model parameters from the existing experimental data on the corresponding observables.
+We focus on the phenomenology of the described scenario of the Stueckelberg portal in the lepton sector and analyze the contribution of the dark sector fields $A'$ to the anomalous magnetic moment of muon $(g-2)_{\mu}$, lepton flavor violating decays $l_{i}\to l_{k}\gamma$ and $\mu-e$ conversion in nuclei.
+We obtain limits on the model parameters from the existing data on the corresponding observables.